Why neither compliance nor technology alone will keep your organization safe.

 For example, when they learn that they need an incident response plans, some organizations find one online, change the name of the company, and assume that the requirement is satisfied.
 Unfortunately, this is almost never true.
 The way one organization should respond to an incident may be very different from the way another organization should respond, even when the organizations are in the same industry.
 This is because the organizations have different missions, functions, strategies, organizational structures, system architectures, and much more.

 Similarly, if your organization crafts a custom incident response plan but never tests it, your organization isn’t truly ready to respond to an incident.
-In short, unless the organization embeds cybersecurity into its business practices (i.e., into its DNA), the organization’s cybersecurity program will be ineffective.
+In short, unless the organization embeds cybersecurity into its corporate culture (i.e., into its DNA), the organization’s cybersecurity program will be ineffective.

 Technology does not Equal Security